cgnd/golioth-serial-logger/README.md

 west flash --esp-device=/dev/<your_serial_port>
 ```

-## Connect the logger to Golioth
+## Configure the logger to connect to Golioth

-Open a serial terminal connection to the USB-serial port on the ESP32-C3-DevKitM-1 (115200 8-N-1).
+Open a serial terminal connection to the USB-serial port on the ESP32-C3-DevKitM-1 (`115200` baud  `8-N-1`).

+> [!NOTE]
+> The instructions below assume that you've already [provisioned the device in the Golioth console](https://docs.golioth.io/getting-started/console/manage-devices) to use Pre-Shared Key (PSK) authentication.

-In the Zephyr console, configure the logger device settings as follows:
+In the Zephyr shell, configure the serial logger device settings as follows:

 ```
 settings set wifi/ssid "<YOUR WIFI SSID>"